startae/hagrid/README.md

     // * You can use whatever you want as values.
     // * Fractions work great for grids and allow infinite columns without doing math.
+    // * Passing in false will prevent @i from setting any general width (Responsive widths are false by default)
-    // * using auto can be cool in combination with the "auto"-modifier
+    // * using false/static values can be cool in combination with the "auto"-modifier

     // * Recommended
     @include i(1/2, 1/3 lap, 1/4 desk);

     //* Possible
-    @include i(auto, desk 50%);
+    @include i(false, desk 50%);

     // * Alternative syntax
     @include item();